A Relationship That Is Nonromantic and Nonsexual Is Still a Relationship

 The Ripple Effect: How Nonromantic Bonds Enrich Communities

 When individuals invest in nonromantic, nonsexual relationships, the benefits cascade outward.
-But a supportive friend circle can act as a safety net during crises, offering practical assistance and emotional balm that might otherwise be inaccessible.
+A supportive friend circle can act as a safety net during crises, offering practical assistance and emotional balm that might otherwise be inaccessible.
 Communities that normalize and valorize diverse forms of connection tend to be more inclusive, reducing stigma around unconventional relationship structures and fostering a culture of acceptance.

 Looking Ahead: A Vision for a More Connected Future